Resources for Stewards and Councillors

 A violation of an employee’s rights on the job constitutes a legitimate grievance.
 Such rights are established by the collective agreement and any relevant legislation.

-It’s a Job Steward’s duty to investigate all the facts surrounding an alleged violation and report it to a union representative at the MoveUP office.
-For more information refer to the Grievance Procedure.
+It’s a job steward’s duty to investigate all the facts surrounding an alleged violation and report it to a union representative at the MoveUP office.

-Click the link above to find all the standard forms you require for filing for investigation and filing a grievance.
+You can find more information by reviewing the Grievance Procedure available in your Member Portal account.
+You will also be able to find all the standard forms you require for filing for investigation and filing a grievance on the Member Portal.

 PowerPoint Presentation for New Member Orientation